 Below you can see the G900 and G3 sensor size comparison.

-Ricoh G900 and Sony G3 have sensor sizes so they will provide same level of control over the depth of field when used with same focal length and aperture.
+Ricoh G900 and Sony G3 have the same sensor sizes so they will provide same level of control over the depth of field when used with same focal length and aperture.
 On the other hand, since Sony G3 has 102% larger pixel area (2.81µm2 vs 1.39µm2) compared to Ricoh G900, it has larger pixel area to collect light hence potential to have less noise in low light / High ISO images.